 Psychology is the scientific study of mind, brain, and behavior.
 Areas of psychology represented in the department include human development, social psychology, cognitive psychology, cultural psychology, neuroscience, and psychopathology.
-Psychology majors receive broad training across these areas, have opportunities to pursue topics of particular interest in greater detail, develop skills in research methods and statistics, and engage in a cultural immersion experience.
+Psychology majors receive broad training across these areas, have opportunities to pursue topics of particular interest in greater detail, develop skills in research methods and statistics.
 Many majors also take advantage of opportunities to work in research laboratories, to serve as teaching assistants, and to participate in service learning courses.
-Students interested in this major are strongly encouraged to visit the Department of Psychology web site and to download and read the Psychology Majors Manual for more detailed information, as early planning is important for preparing to declare and complete the major.
+Students interested in this major are strongly encouraged to visit the Department of Psychology website and to download and read the Psychology Majors Manual for more detailed information, as early planning is important for preparing to declare and complete the major.

-Stage 1 general education expectations must be satisfied at the time of application to the major.
+For the Class of 2018 and earlier: Stage 1 general education expectations must be satisfied at the time of application to the major.
 Students who apply to the major while still completing stage 1 courses will be admitted to the major.
 However, these courses must then be completed by the end of that semester; if they are not, the student will be asked to drop the major.
+In this situation (i.e., outstanding requirements to complete), the student should either declare a second major or submit a Major Deferral Form to the class dean so that he or she is covered in the event that he or she is unable to successfully complete the declaration requirements for psychology.
 Fulfilling stage 2 general education expectations is required for completion of the major.

 PSYC105 Foundations of Contemporary Psychology is appropriate for non-majors.

 Ten psychology credits are required to fulfill the major.
 Nine of the 10 credits required for the major must be taken for a grade.
-Courses in introductory psychology and statistics must be taken for a grade.
-Required elements of the major are introductory psychology (one credit), statistics (one credit), research methods (one credit), one breadth course from each of three areas of psychology (three credits), a specialized course (one credit), and three additional elective credits that can come from any courses and tutorials associated with the major.
-Participation in a cultural immersion experience and proficiency in a foreign language are also required.
+Courses in introductory psychology and psychology statistics must be taken for a grade.
+Required elements of the major are introductory psychology (one credit), psychology statistics (one credit), research methods (one credit), one breadth course from each of three areas of psychology (three credits), a specialized course (one credit), and three additional elective credits that can come from any courses and tutorials associated with the major.

 PSYC220 Cognitive Psychology